Chapter 20 – The China Book Emerges

 10. A Serious Reaction in Japan.

-Fortunately it was in Japan, where the China topic was being treated seriously, that my book got to be treated seriously.
+Fortunately it was in Japan, where China was regarded seriously, that my book got to be treated seriously.

 Matsumoto Shigekazu, the Ajiken researcher on Chinese affairs, was determined to translate the book into Japanese and have it published by Ajiken.